c99rahul/base.css/README.md

-## What is Zero CSS
+## What is Base CSS

-Zero CSS or `zero.css` simplifies the process of standardizing HTML elements and laying a solid groundwork for your web projects.
+Base CSS or `base.css` simplifies the process of standardizing HTML elements and laying a solid groundwork for your web projects.

 It serves as a starting point for both traditional and modern web projects, offering a rapid and contemporary CSS reset.
 This eliminates the need for an initial setup, enabling you to begin building from scratch without the concern of resetting defaults for various HTML elements.

-Please note that Zero CSS is currently in the alpha stage and is not recommended for production use yet.
+Please note that Base CSS is currently in the alpha stage and is not recommended for production use yet.

 ## What it offers

-Zero CSS is designed to ensure a uniform appearance across various web elements, drawing inspiration from influential projects such as Meyer's Reset, HTML5 Reset, and Normalize CSS.
+Base CSS is designed to ensure a uniform appearance across various web elements, drawing inspiration from influential projects such as Meyer's Reset, HTML5 Reset, and Normalize CSS.

 ### Features